 If resident students have any questions or concerns about COVID-19 accommodations or procedures in the residence halls, they may contact Vice President for Student Development Amy DeKay at email@example.com.

-Remote Learning: Our classrooms are cleaned and sanitized regularly and we are careful about the number of students allowed in any room on campus at any one time.
-We wear masks and socially distance on campus, including in all classes.
+Our classrooms are cleaned and sanitized regularly and we are careful about the number of students allowed in any room on campus at any one time.
+We wear masks and practice physical distancing on campus, including in all classes.
 The health and safety of our community is our priority.

 Remote learning allows students to attend completely remotely for the spring 2021 semester only.
-We are hopeful that, after May 2021, all classes will return to their original mode of delivery prior to COVID-19.
+After May 17, 2021, all classes will return to their original mode of delivery prior to COVID-19.

 Please note: Requesting the remote learning option does NOT move you into the Online Program.
 As it is for those students who may be at risk if they come on campus, we will not be allowing remote students to participate in extra-curricular, in-person activities offered by the College.
 This includes employment; clubs or organizations, athletics, etc. Students are welcome and encouraged to participate remotely in any of these activities.
 If you have questions about how that might be done, please contact firstname.lastname@example.org and we will connect you with people who can assist in you.